michaeljclark/rv8/doc/src/bintrans.md

 of executables running on the target system.
 Return Orientated Programming (ROP) attacks use the location of known executable gadgets in the target application binary image to bypass present day security defenses such as non-executable heap and stack.
-ROP-oriented programming alows escalation of stack buffer overflow vulnerabilities by injecting the return addresses of executable gadgets onto the stack, diverting control flow on procedure return, allowing escalation of a stack buffer overflow into a potential remote execution vulnerabily.
+ROP-oriented programming allows escalation of stack buffer overflow vulnerabilities by injecting the return addresses of executable gadgets onto the stack, diverting control flow on procedure return, allowing escalation of a stack buffer overflow into a potential remote execution vulnerability.

-The assumption made by all present zero day shell code or exploits is that payloads can rely on a known execution environment such as the ability to call C library routines or system calls to elevate the explooit sequence into executing payload code on the target system, ultimately escalating privileges.
+The assumption made by all present zero day shell code or exploits is that payloads can rely on a known execution environment such as the ability to call C library routines or system calls to elevate the exploit sequence into executing payload code on the target system, ultimately escalating privileges.
 These assumptions are based on the target system exposing a standard (ABI) Application Binary Image.